Ray Ramsey

 "Rocket" Raymond LeRoy Ramsey (July 18, 1921 – August 25, 2009) was an American multi-sport athlete.
-Following his college career at Bradley University, where he starred in basketball, football and track & field, he went on to play professionally in basketball and football.
+Following his college career at Bradley University, where he starred in basketball, football, and track and field, he went on to play professionally in basketball and football.
 He was a defensive back for the Chicago Cardinals from 1950 to 1953 and remains the Cardinals all-time record holder for interception return yardage in a single season with 237 which he set in the 1953 season.
 He also played in the All-America Football Conference and in the Interprovincial Rugby Football Union, a forerunner of the Canadian Football League.

 In addition, Ramsey had a brief professional basketball career, playing for the Tri-Cities Blackhawks in the National Basketball League and the Baltimore Bullets in the Basketball Association of America.